florianamoser/splicer/documentation/building-sourcing.md

 - Filter wheel and lens mount
 - Sample holders

-**Recommended settings**:

-eSUN ABS+ filament, 0.4 mm nozzle, 4 walls, 40% grid infill (per Voron Design guidelines)

-**Alternatives**:
+The CAD files for the 3D printed parts are available on Github.

-PLA / PETG may work for parts not in direct contact with motors or warm surfaces.
-For parts near stepper motors or lights, **only ABS** has proven thermally robust
+**Recommended settings**: eSUN ABS+ filament, 0.4 mm nozzle, 4 walls, 40% grid infill (per Voron Design guidelines) **Alternatives**: PLA / PETG may work for parts not in direct contact with motors or warm surfaces.
+For parts near stepper motors or lights, only ABS has proven thermally robust

 ---

-# Illumination
+### Illumination

 Photographic lighting must meet high-frequency requirements due to Splicer’s extremely short exposure times: LED continuous lighting with flicker-free dimming performance is essential.
 Modifiers (diffusers, reflectors) can be standard studio-grade or DIY-fabricated depending on sample geometry and texture.